openstack-archive/fuel-ccp-installer/utils/jenkins/README.md

 django-admin.py migrate
 ```

 To test examples run one of available test scripts.
-You need to run it from solar main dir, for example:
+You need to run it from main dir, for example:

 ```
 ./utils/jenkins/run_hosts_example.sh